planetfederal/cogj-spec/spec/readme.md

 ## Header Padding

-As  the header will almost never be exactly 10,000 bytes the header should be padded to that limit using spaces ( UTF8 `0x0020`
+As the header JSON will rarely be exactly 10,000 bytes, the remainder of the length should be padded using spaces (UTF8 `0x0020`) so that the size is exact.